bdnorris/DES-340/projects/project05.md

 <!-- **You must consider the view, all the way from mobile to desktop for this assignment.** -->

+### Prototyping

+For the sake of time, I am not requiring prototyping on this assignment.
+However, if you are using Sketch or XD, it may very well be trivial to add some basic prototyping to your wireframes that will help in the "user testing" exercise.

-## User Testing
+### User Testing

-Instead of the typical critique, you will be grouped up with other students to analyze each other wireframes.
+For this exercise, you will be grouped up with other students to analyze each other's wireframes.
 I will post groups here when ready.

+Typically, you would do user testing on a finished or nearly finished site or application.
+However, I want to do this exercise because now is a good time to get some feedback on your wireframes before you advance into a more complete and complex design.

+Someone other than you should be operating the computer and going through your wireframes as you explain.
+Switch up the "driver" for each member of the groups review.

 **Your role when looking at another’s wireframes:** Okay, these aren’t real sites, they may or may not clickable, but you should still be able to look at the wireframes, and imagine yourself clicking through.
 Are there areas that you don’t understand?
 What happens if you click that button?
 What does this box represent?
 Ask lots of questions.